zarth/gophish-docker/README.md

 docker-compose up -d
 ```

-Alternatively run the container directly (by default using HTTP and persisting the database to a unnamed volume):
+Alternatively run the container directly (by default using HTTP and persisting the database to an unnamed volume, see the section on HTTPS for utilising HTTPS):
 ```
 docker run -d --name gophish -p 3333:3333 -p 80:80 --restart=always scottg88/gophish
 ```